 METEOR_SETTINGS: load a string with the settings to Meteor (is a JSON format stringified).

-Environment variables can be set on Dockerfile too, but I prefer to use them in a docker-compose to allow we to use the same Docker Image to any environment (tests, staging, production, etc.).
+Environment variables can be set on Dockerfile too, but I prefer to use them in a docker-compose to allow us to use the same Docker Image to any environment (tests, staging, production, etc.).

 Running the Application